 All freshly drilled ice cores will be fitted to previous runs and core quality and integrity documented.
 Core depth and bag numbers will be assigned.
-Logging and documentation is done inside a freezer unit installed in the logging tunnel.
+Logging and documentation is done inside the logging cabin.

 Cutting scheme for EGRIP deep core.
 Core diameter: 98 mm.
 Weights of samples are per bag (55 cm length)